duongyen24/duongyen24/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working as a tester
-- 🌱 I’m currently learning data analysist
+- 🌱 I’m currently learning data analyst

 => By committing code everyday will show how much effort and passion I put in programming.